-Pfeiffer Big Sur camping fees and amenities: Campsites at the Pfeiffer Big Sur campground cost $35 per night.
-Premium riverfront spaces and in-route 1-night camping spots charge a bit more.
+Pfeiffer Big Sur camping fees and amenities: Campsites at the Pfeiffer Big Sur campground begin at $35 per night.
+Premium riverfront spaces and in-route 1-night camping spots charge more than "regular" campsites.
 Each site includes a picnic table, fire pit/grill, relatively level and comfortable tent space, and parking apron for car or RV.
 (Note: there are RV length limits; be sure to check the limit for the space you choose when making reservations.
 Motorhomes up to 32 feet in length are accepted at Pfeiffer Big Sur SP, but not all campsites can accommodate that size.
 It is common for the site limit to be only 30 ft...or even only 25 feet long.
-Rigs larger than the 35' limit will need to visit one of the private campgrounds in the area.)
+Rigs larger than the 35' limit will need to visit one of the private campgrounds in the area.
 Campsites do not have RV hookups for electricity, water nor sewer.

 Pfeiffer Big Sur SP website: For more campground information, here is the Pfeiffer Big Sur SP website, where you can find out complete info about the park.

 Big Sur Campgrounds -- Activities to enjoyHiking: Hiking trails abound in the Big Sur area, and trails may be accessed from the Limekiln campground, as well.